Are there better ways to use computers than what we're served up by default?

-Good Wallpapers are mostly monochromatic, becoming a non-intrusive background when windows are on top.
-But they can be any style otherwise (photo, abstract, drawing, etc.)
+Good Wallpapers are mostly monochromatic.
+When windows are on top, they should become a non-intrusive background and not clash.
+But they can be any style otherwise - photo, abstract, drawing, etc.

 The Windows 7 taskbar was a mistake

-By default separate windows are combined into single icons.
-Because of this it often takes two clicks to switch between running tasks, previously it only took one.
+It often takes two clicks to switch between running tasks, previously it only took one.
 The benefit of this is to have your screen filled with quick launch icons that aren't being clicked on 99% of the time.
-This is redundant.
-It's easy to start a program on accident while attempting the incredible common task of switching between the programs you were already using.
-Using the Win10 task view as an alternative still takes an extra click or keyboard shortcut, and it's disorienting because you're not sure where each window will appear on the screen.
+It's redundant.
+It's too easy to start a program on accident while attempting the common task of switching between the programs you were already using.
+Using the Window 10 task view as an alternative still takes an extra click or keyboard shortcut, and is disorienting when you're not sure where each window will pop up on the screen.

-Everybody complains about the lack of tabs in the file explorer, but the file explorer was already tab-like before the taskbar windows were combined.
-With an uncombined taskbar it's easy to click on the wide buttons, so it can take up less space on your screen.
+Everybody complains about the lack of tabs in the file explorer (Update: Microsoft added it), but the file explorer was actually already tab-like before this change.
+In uncombined mode it's easy to click on the wide buttons, so the taskbar can take up less vertical space on the screen.